EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 US supplement websites shipping to Ireland

-Irish consumers who purchase directly from US supplement brands — NOW Foods, Thorne, Life Extension, Pure Encapsulations, or similar — will be affected by the new duty on all shipments to Ireland from 1 July 2026.
+Irish consumers who buy directly from US supplement brands such as NOW Foods, Thorne, Life Extension or Pure Encapsulations are affected by the duty on all shipments to Ireland since 1 July 2026.

-US websites often offer brands and formulations not widely available in Ireland.
-The new €3 per item duty does not make these purchases impossible, but it changes the cost-benefit calculation — particularly for multi-product orders and orders where returns are likely.
+US websites often carry brands and formulations not widely available in Ireland.
+The €3 per item duty does not make these purchases impossible, but it changes the cost-benefit calculation, particularly for multi-product orders and orders where returns are likely.

-• Customs duty: €3 per distinct item on all parcels from the USA.
+• Customs duty: €3 per distinct product type on parcels from the USA.

-• Currency risk: USD/EUR exchange rate affects order value independently of customs charges.
+• Currency risk: USD/EUR movements affect order value independently of customs charges.

-• Shipping time: Transatlantic shipping plus customs processing can extend delivery by several days or more.
+• Shipping time: transatlantic shipping plus customs processing can add several days or more.

-• Returns: Return shipping to the USA is expensive.
-Customs duty on the original import is non-refundable if you change your mind.
+• Returns: return shipping to the USA is expensive, and the customs duty on the original import is non-refundable if you change your mind.

 Probiotic.ie ships all orders from Dublin, Ireland.
-No customs duty.
-No import charges.
-Fully regulated under FSAI food supplement guidelines.
+No customs duty, no VAT on duty, no An Post handling fee.
+Regulated under FSAI food supplement guidelines.

 Ships from Dublin No customs duty EU-based retailer Nationwide Ireland delivery FSAI regulated